Connected Consumers

 The events that occurred in our cities the last few months have me thinking a lot about the word “community” and the businesses that make one so unique.
 Picture your favorite neighborhood without its florist, gift boutique, or wine-and-cheese shop—it wouldn’t be the same.

-Whether they’re Flotsam+Fork, a small European home goods shop at 38th and Chicago, or Edina gift and stationery store Bean + Ro, what do our local merchants have in common?
+Whether they’re Forage Modern Workshop, a trendy home goods outpost on E. Lake St., or Edina gift and stationery store Bean + Ro, what do our local merchants have in common?
 The people who work around the clock and curate their spaces to reflect their neighborhoods and the customers that dwell in them.
 In trying times, we turn to our community-owned businesses—and their goods—to feel connected.

 •••••